-UCLA Law has the following courses available for all students and also offers an LL.M. degree with a specialization in Law and Sexuality: Law, Gender, and Sexuality (offered every year); Women and the Law; Human Rights and Sexual Politics; Feminist Legal Theory; HIV/AIDS Law and Public Policy.
+UCLA Law has the following courses available for all students: Law, Gender, and Sexuality (offered every year); Women and the Law; Human Rights and Sexual Politics; Feminist Legal Theory; HIV/AIDS Law and Public Policy.
 Other courses are offered or added every few years.
+The law school also offers an LL.M. degree with a specialization in Law and Sexuality.

 UCLA Law supports the OUTLaw student organization and provides funding for events, meetings and conferences.
 Another student organization supported by the law school is the Queer and Transgender People of Color Collective, an “intentional space by and for queer and trans people of color on the law school campus.”

 UCLA Law provides funding, including travel support, for LGBTQ+ students to participate in LGBTQ+-focused learning and career services opportunities.
 These opportunities include individual student funding for the annual Lavender Law conference, reimbursements related to certain job interviews, a Career and Conference Fund for LGBTQ and other students to get reimbursed up to $100 each year for professional conferences, and collaboration with UCLA’s OUTLaw on events and career panels.
 Our UCLA Law Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy also provides our students with free and reduced admission to career networking events and provides research assistant positions to 2L, 3L and LL.M. students.

 The University provides the mandatory training.

 Yes, optional for all students